jacopotagliabue/you-dont-need-a-bigger-boat/remote_flow/README.md

 ```

 Now connect to your [Prefect Cloud](https://www.prefect.io/), from the `Dashboard` section click on the `FLOWS` tab; you'll see your flow ready to be executed.
-Click on its name, then click on the `RUN` tab and finally click on `RUN` to launch it.
+Click on its name, then click on the `QUICK RUN` on the top-right.

 Once launched you'll see something like this on your local terminal: